 Dentist Dr. Allison and her team in Phoenix, AZ, were wonderful to work with.
 The script and creative direction for the promo video I came up with while eating lunch—sometimes inspiration comes to you quickly!
 This dental practice video was originally filmed for the American Dental Association (and had a different ending).
 I changed the ending so Dr. Allison could use it as a dental marketing video for her practice.
 Because of her patient load, we had to split the filming into two shoots—a week a part.
 Everyone wore the exact same thing, but the patient (who was a dental assistant) forgot I’d asked her to make sure her nails were painted the same.
 I did my best to edit this out, but if you look closely, you’ll see it.

-Quite an distinction to work with dentist Dr. Jackie and KC at PEG.
+Quite an distinction to work with dentist Dr. Jacqueline Allen and Kevin Conroy at Phoenix Endodontic Group.
 These endodontists know a lot of videographers, marketing agencies, and video production companies in Phoenix, so I was honored they chose to work with me.
-The shoots for their Phoenix and Paradise Valley offices were the epitome of a family effort—both of our families helped out!
+The video production shoots for their Phoenix and Paradise Valley offices were the epitome of a family effort—both of our families helped out!

-Jeremy’s note: Coincidentally, I’d met and actually interviewed dentist Dr. Harman in a random chance meeting at the state dental meeting in Phoenix, Arizona (Phoenix Convention Center) years before.
+Coincidentally, I’d met and actually interviewed dentist Dr. Harman in a random chance meeting at the state dental meeting in Phoenix, Arizona (Phoenix Convention Center) years before.
 I remembered Dr. Harman, and thankfully, not only had he remembered me, but I’d gotten considerably better at filming and directing by the time we filmed Dr. Harman’s dental office promotional video.

-Jeremy’s note: I visited dentist Dr. Kyla Hollen to do a story on her for the dental association’s monthly publication (I am the managing editor).
+I visited dentist Dr. Kyla Hollen to do a story on her for the Arizona Dental Association’s monthly publication (I am the managing editor).
 Filming a dental promotional video wasn’t on my “to do” list heading down to Tucson that day.
 Because we had a little extra time before the mock dental patients arrived, I put this together for her.
 I’d never met Dr. Hollen before that day, and we pretty much threw everything together at the last minute.
 During the interview, the cameras are sitting atop a step ladder and a handful of Dr. Hollen’s pediatric dentistry text books from dental school.
 The out-of-frame mic was placed on a cushion/stool right in front of her but below the camera.

-Jeremy’s note: filming the dentists at Sonoran Desert Dentistry was fun—really.
-All three doctors were a little wary about interviewing on camera, but they all had a great time (and they did great).
+Filming the dentists at Sonoran Desert Dentistry was fun—really.
+All three doctors were a little wary about interviewing in front of video cameras, but they all had a great time (and they did great).
 As a video marketing professional, it’s important to get the footage you need.
 However, it’s equally important to ensure that everyone has a good experience.
 Even if you’re a little wary about being on camera, I’ll make sure you’re comfortable and that you genuinely have a good experience.

 I was going for a high-energy clip that shows learning, social events, and fun attendee interactions for this dental meeting hype video.
 Special thanks to AzDA member dentist and friend Dr. Tung Bui (Tucson endodontist) for his terrific drone footage.

 WRDE, the Western Regional Dental Experience, Phoenix, AZ is the annual meeting of the Arizona Dental Association.
 Held every spring, it brings in 4-5k dental professionals (dentists, hygienists, dental team members, and dental companies from around the state and around the country).
 The 2019 meeting is held at the Renaissance Resort and Spa in Glendale, AZ (right next to where the Arizona Cardinals play football).
 WRDE is the largest annual dental meeting in Arizona.

-This is the second office I filmed for Phoenix Endodontic Group—this dental video production was for endodontist Dr. Susan in Paradise Valley.
+This is the second office I filmed for Phoenix Endodontic Group—this dental video production was for endodontist Dr. Susan Wood in Paradise Valley.
 It was fun mounting the GoPro camera on the CBCT arm that rotates around the dental patient.
 Phoenix Endodontic Group’s PV dental office is professional yet home-like and quaint.
 I don’t know who designed the dental office, but they did a wonderful job.

-Board-certified orthodontist Dr. M and his team in North Scottsdale were great to work with.
+Board-certified orthodontist Dr. Chris Murphy and his dental team in North Scottsdale were great to work with.
 My favorite part of this dental office video is Dr. Murphy recalling a terrific experience with his ortho—then conceding that his ortho headgear “wasn’t awesome.”
 LOL.
 These unexpected, impromptu sound bits give an authentic and good-natured feel to the video.
-They also help viewers feel a more personal, emotional connection with the doctor.
-When viewers perceive they kind of like, know, and can trust a dentist, they’ll schedule an appointment.
-That is the magic of video marketing.
+They also help potential dental patients feel a more personal, emotional connection with the doctor.
+When potential dental patients perceive they kind of like, know, and can trust a dentist, they’ll schedule an appointment.
+That is the magic of video marketing for dentists.

-Another video we were able to film efficiently and cost effectively—this with a hygienist screening for oral cancer with a VELscope oral assessment system.
+Another dental office video we filmed efficiently and cost effectively—this with a dental hygienist screening for oral cancer with a VELscope oral assessment system.
 Observing HIPAA patient privacy law (as well as getting video release signatures) is often a necessary step in filming.
 However, in this case, as in many dental videos I’ve filmed, the “patients” are really just the dentist’s or team’s friends and family.

 I was so engrossed with what I was doing, I didn’t know someone was taking behind-the-scenes photos of this dental video production.
-It’s important to me that we create a video that brings in patients and shares your passion for dentistry and your dental patients.
-It’s just as important that you and your team have fun and enjoy the experience.
+It’s important to me that we create a dental video that brings in patients and shares your passion for dentistry and your dental patients.
+It’s just as important that you and your dental team have fun and enjoy the experience.
 Here Dr. Ho is having a little fun 🙂

 First music / dance video I’ve put together.
 This is for our (the Arizona Dental Association’s) annual dental meeting (WRDE).
 Thx to ASDOH and MWU dental students, as well as Dr. Mai-Ly Duong for showing off their awesome moves—smart to let me film but not dance, also, special thanks to the management and staff of the Renaissance Hotel and Spa in Glendale for letting us film on location.

-I’ve done a lot of patient testimonials for Accucare—so many that I could set up my A/V gear in their front office with my eyes closed and one hand tied behind me.
+I’ve done a lot of dental patient testimonial videos for Accucare—so many that I could set up my A/V gear in their front office with my eyes closed and one hand tied behind me.
 Consumers trust video testimonials exponentially more than mere text testimonials (or even text testimonials accompanied by a photo).
-Cheryl, the office manager, and I have got the process down so well we get patients in and out within 5-10 minutes.
-As a result, we can film a truckload of patient testimonials in a short amount of time, which saves the practice money.
+The dental office manager, and I have got the process down so well we get dental patients in and out within 5-10 minutes.
+As a result, we can film a truckload of the dentist’s patient video testimonials in a short amount of time, which saves the dental practice money.

-This was one of the first videos I filmed for Dr. Willcox.
-It was created to play in the front office area before patients were brought back to the operatories.
-Because patients are often unaware of the full gamut of procedures and treatments a dental practice offers, videos like these are effective in helping patients discover and elect to take advantage of services they wouldn’t otherwise have known about.
+This was one of the first videos I filmed for Dr. Brad Willcox.
+It was created to play in the front office area before patients were brought back to the dental operatories.
+Because dental patients are often unaware of the full gamut of procedures and treatments a dental practice offers, dentist marketing videos like these are effective in helping dental patients discover and elect to take advantage of services they wouldn’t otherwise have known about.

 I put this together for the state dental association’s women dental CE and social outlet, it is called Women in Dentistry.
 They wanted something fun and upbeat that would show the community and camaraderie the women dentists enjoyed.
-I recruited some family to help out at the beginning of the video.
+I recruited some family to help out at the beginning of the marketing video.

-Continuing on in promoting the women in dentistry program, I worked with Dr. Jeanette (Peoria, Arizona) and her family for this video that shows a day in the life of a frenetically-busy women dentist (and mom).
+Continuing on in promoting AzDA’s Women in Dentistry program, I worked with Dr. Jeanette McClain (Peoria, Arizona) and her family for this dental promotional video that shows a day in the life of a frenetically-busy women dentist (and mom).
 Dr. Jeanette had loads of energy and was a blast to work with.
 She’s an exceptional kid’s dentist, and is the queen of Silver Diamine Fluoride (SDF), but I have a feeling she might have been a solid actor had she taken a different path in life!

-Video shot to promote a new business management program to new dentists in Arizona.
+This dental marketing video production shoot promoted a new dental business management program to new dentists in Arizona.
 This THEOS (To Help Each Other Succeed) program is an ADA award-winning program in its second year.
 Special thanks to Clinical Instructor at the Center for Advanced Oral Health (ASDOH, in Mesa, Arizona) Dr. Mai-Ly for her help.
 Coincidentally, it was the first dental video I ever filmed and directed.

 Dental patients of Dr. Eric, Dr. Kay, and Dr. Darren in Safford, Arizona.
 These people were like family to the dentists—some of their families had been visiting these dentists for several generations.

-Yep, this is another lunchtime inspiration I had to film this promotion for the American Dental Association (ADA).
+Yep, this is another lunchtime inspiration I had to film this video promotion for the American Dental Association (ADA).
 Dr. Tal Masswerman and Dr. Danielle Goldstein and their team (Scottsdale, Arizona), along with our team, had a blast.
 We ended filming around 10pm and everyone was pretty silly by then.
 Dr. Tal had a great sense of humor and was a joy to work with.
-This video was filmed early in my videography career.
+This dental marketing video was filmed early in my videography career.
 It was fun, but I can spot a lot of things I’d do differently now.